Fountain-Coach/Fountain-Store/README.md

 - `GET /status` – store status
 - `GET /metrics` – metrics snapshot

-Docs index: See `docs/INDEX.md` for the full documentation map (Vision, Architecture, OpenAPI, Audit, Roadmap, Test Plan, Migration, Changelog).
-The HTTP surface is aligned with `docs/openapi-fountainstore.yaml` and covered by E2E tests.
+Docs: OpenAPI is the source of truth (`docs/openapi-fountainstore.yaml`).
+The single development‑tracking doc is `docs/PROJECT_STATUS.md`.
+See `docs/INDEX.md` for the map.

 #### HTTP Examples